When it comes to fitness, muscle gain, or just staying healthy, one of the most common questions people ask is:

 My information comes from Dr. Layne Norton, a nutrition and exercise scientist with decades of experience and research under his belt.
 He’s known for his evidence-based approach to fitness and nutrition, especially when it comes to protein.
 After learning from Dr. Norton I have used these numbers with my clients with much success for the past 8 years!

-Here’s the thing, the protein needs of an individual vary based on several factors like body weight, activity level, and goals (e.g., fat loss, muscle gain, or maintenance).
+Here’s the thing, the protein needs of an individual vary based on several factors such as body weight, activity level, and goals (e.g., fat loss, muscle gain, or maintenance).
 However, here are some general guidelines to follow:

 General Health: